 O was released on CD by Staalplaat in the autumn of 1995.
 It was the result of sporadic studio sessions through two or three years, but assembled in 1994.
-Of the nine tracks, seven were recorded and mixed by McKenzie while two were taken from an unreleased, previous project, Obstructor, recorded by producer Már Gunnlaugsson (see above).
-When assembling O in 1994, all of the tracks except one were mixed by McKenzie. Þór Jóhannsson, my late friend and collaborator in Svölurnar, did lyrics for two tracks.
-The title—O—is explained by the simple fact that the release completed a certain cycle for us.
+Of the nine tracks, seven were recorded and mixed by Andrew McKenzie while two were taken from an unreleased, previous project, Obstructor, recorded by producer Már Gunnlaugsson (see above).
+When assembling O in 1994, all of the tracks except one were mixed by McKenzie. Þór Jóhannsson, GIM’s late friend and collaborator in Svölurnar, did lyrics for two tracks.
+The title—O—is explained by the simple fact that the release completed a certain cycle for the band.

 S.O.B.S – MCD: Okkar heili er innsiglaður

 S.O.B.S. was released by Staalplaat in the summer of 1996.
 It contained two remixes by McKenzie of a track from O entitled Song of the Beast (based on an Icelandic folksong Ókindarkvæði), hence the title (which was originally a working title, s.o.b. with a plural s).
 The two mixes were listed as separate tracks entitled There was a man and There was a child.